How to Become a Private Investigator [Infographic]

 One of the most important criterion for being able to start your career as a PI is to have a clean criminal record.
 In the U.S., it’s mandatory to pass successfully the background check and fingerprinting if you want to become a private detective.

 #3.
-Get a private investigator license
+Get a private investigator license and bond

 In order to get your PI license from the relevant state authorities, you will have to undergo a rigorous procedure.
 Typically, the state Department of Public Safety or a similar body is in charge of overseeing the activities of private detectives.